arvados/l7g-ml/PublicDataExamples/README.md

 <h2>Analysis Examples</h2>

+Note these examples do require a reasonably large amount of memory.
+I have verified they can run on a linux machine with 128 GiB of RAM.
+They may require ~1 hr to run depending on your system.

 * Run using docker container created using dockerfile found here: l7g-ml/GLM/Dockerfile

 * Using python libaries for working with Tiled Data located in https://github.com/arvados/l7g-ml/blob/master/tileml/tileutils.py and https://github.com/arvados/l7g-ml/blob/master/pgpml/pgputils.py